Yochengliu/Relation-Shape-CNN/docs/index.md

 [Visualization]: ./images/visualization.jpg
 ![Visualization]
 <p align = 'center'>
-<medium> The features learned by the first layer mostly respond to edges, corners and arcs, while the ones in the second layer capture more semantical shape parts like airfoils and heads. </medium>
+<small> The features learned by the first layer mostly respond to edges, corners and arcs, while the ones in the second layer capture more semantical shape parts like airfoils and heads. </small>
 </p>

 ### Complexity
 [complexity]: ./images/complexity.jpg
 ![complexity]
 <p align = 'center'>
-<medium> Complexity of RS-CNN in point cloud classification. </medium>
+<small> Complexity of RS-CNN in point cloud classification. </small>
 </p>

 # Code